 Location, location, location.
 Location is important with every property investment.
 But with a holiday property, you’ll need to make sure there’s good demand for holiday lets in that location.

 Letting agency Sykes Cottages say that The Best Places to Buy a Holiday Home in the UK include the Lake District, Cornwall, Yorkshire, the Peak District, Devon, Dorset, Norfolk, the Cotswolds, Wales and the Isle of Wight.

 Don’t forget that some cities are popular for holiday lets too.

 Check that there are no restrictive covenants or planning restrictions.
 Before buying a holiday let make sure it is possible to let it out short term.
 Some properties, such as those in apartment blocks, might have restrictions banning short term lets.
-In some areas you may need planning permission.
-National Park areas, for example, may have a local occupancy restriction which prohibits holiday lets.
+In some areas, you may need planning permission.
+National Park areas, for example, may have a local occupancy restriction that prohibits holiday lets.

 Market your holiday let professionally.
 Good marketing is probably the key to making a holiday property into a good investment.
 There are several ways to market your holiday property: